mendelabramzon/tgent/README.md

 They are loaded by `app/prompts.py` (`PromptStore`) and can be reloaded from **/settings** with “Reload prompts”.

+If you break prompts while editing in the UI, you can restore factory defaults from **/settings** (“Restore defaults”).
+Defaults are stored in `./prompts_defaults`.

 ### Reply target (Send as reply)

 The summary step chooses `reply_to_message_id` (best-fit incoming message id from the last K messages).
 The “Send as reply” button uses this id so the reply attaches to the **most relevant incoming message** (not always the last one).
 If it’s missing/invalid, the app falls back to a simple heuristic.